-The median pay for registered nurses in 2019 was $73,300, or $35.24 per hour.
+According to the Bureau of Labor statistics, the median pay for registered nurses in 2020 was $75,330 or $36.22 per hour.
 Salary can vary by state, industry, experience and education.
 Lifetime pay for nurses who have obtained their BSN is usually higher than those who obtain an ADN, and the starting salary for RNs with a bachelor’s degree is slightly higher on average.

 Registered nurses with an ADN may choose to obtain their bachelor’s degree immediately or after several years of practical experience.
 The RN to BSN program, or bridge program, takes approximately two years but some can be completed within a year.
 The degree may be completed online for those who are currently a practicing nurse.